 Our Snap Map offers users the option to selectively choose to share their location with their existing friends, but not with contacts who they are not already mutually friends with, on Snapchat.

 How this applies to My AI

-When a Snapchatter uses My AI for the first time, they receive a notice explaining that it may use information they share with Snapchat to personalize responses.
-My AI shares personalized location recommendations with you in response to your requests only if you’re sharing your location information with Snapchat.
+When a Snapchatter uses My AI for the first time, they receive a notice explaining that it may use information they share with Snapchat to personalise responses.
+My AI shares personalised location recommendations with you in response to your requests only if you’re sharing your location information with Snapchat.